top of page

 Liz

-Liz joined Stable Futures as our Yard Manager in June 2023.
+Liz joined the Stable Futures equine team in June 2023.

 Liz had previously been working as a senior support worker within the adult support service, specialising in learning support needs for adults.
 Liz was supporting and leading a team of staff to ensure that all adults engaged and were supported to develop and thrive in their day to day lives.
 Liz was also responsible for running a therapeutic horticultural centre for adults, so is fully aware of the benefits that come with alternative provisions.